brglng/bfind/README.md

 A [GNU find](https://www.gnu.org/software/findutils/)-like tool, but uses breadth-first traversal instead of depth-first traversal, written in [Rust](https://www.rust-lang.org/).

 **NO WARRANTY:** This is only a tool for my personal use.
-I have no plan to improve its performance or features, neither are issues guaranteed get fixed, but PR's with good quality are welcome.
+I have no plan to improve its performance or features, neither are issues guaranteed to get fixed, but PR's with good quality are welcome.

 ## Build